-This project began as a documentation of the people, places and experiences that make us who we are (an assignment for my photography student at the end of our first quarter).
+This project began as an assignment for my photography student at the end of our first quarter; a documentation of the people, places and experiences that make us who we are.
 It brings into question the very essence of what home means to each of us, and explores the importance of family, history, tradition, and place in forming the foundations of our lives.
-For me, it was the perfect opportunity to embark on a long-term family history project I've been thinking about for months.

-My family has always kept photo albums, on both my mom and my dad's side.
-It used to be a normal part of life to keep physical copies of photos, newspaper clips and cards.
-The internet didn't exist yet, and every photo you took needed to be developed and printed professionally (and it wasn't always cheap).
-My mom and my grandma Marie together saved hundreds of photographs documenting their lives; the entire extended family's collections amount to thousands of photos, and serves as an extensive documentation of life and the changing times in a small logging town in the heart of Washington.
-The photos from my dad's side of the family tell a different story: that of a never-stay-in-the-same-place family spread all over the States, who came together each year in the summer to work in the woods and play in the lakes and spend time together.
+My family has always kept photo albums, on both sides.
+My mom and my grandma Marie together saved hundreds of photographs documenting their lives [the entire extended family's collections amount to possibly thousands of photos] and serves as an extensive documentation of their lives during the changing times in a small logging town in the heart of Washington.
+The photos from my dad's side of the family tell a different story: that of a never-stay-in-the-same-place family spread all over the States, who always made time to come together.

 The following images are a selection of scans of photographs taken and saved by my mom, dad and grandmother Valeria (plus a few classics from my lifetime).
 It is intended as a portrait of home not only for me and my sister, but also our parents and extended family.
 This selection is the very beginning of a greater historical interest of mine: the extensive photographic documentation that exists of everyday people throughout the 20th Century, thanks to the increasing accessibility of film cameras as technology advanced, and people who have saved the photographs.